Travelling as a vegan can be tough.

 Instead of dreading your long haul plane, train or bus journey, get a comfortable sleeping mask that will have you dozing off anytime.

-This earth-friendly bamboo sleep mask by Ecotools is perfect for vegans and eco-conscious travellers.
+This earth-friendly bamboo sleep mask by Ecotools is one of the best vegan travel products on Amazon.
 The organic bamboo material used is a natural anti-microbial, has a low impact on the earth’s resources, keeps out distracting light and is super soft on the eyes to ensure a peaceful nights rest.

 2. Bamboo Neck Pillow